Pluckemin Continental Artillery Cantonment Site: Other operations at Pluckemin

-The First Pluckemin Dig
+First Pluckemin Dig

 Henry (Max) Schrabisch, the former New Jersey State Archeologist began his archeological efforts on the Pluckemin countryside when the term "The Dig" originated.
 Other phrases that were used to identify specific archeological projects at the Pluckemin Cantonment Site include the Pluckemin Dig, the Pluckemin Archeological Dig, and the Pluckemin Archeological Project.
 The Dig took place over eleven weeks in 1916.
 The excavations appear to have been completed in 1917, but no field notes or records have been found.
 Only a series of articles in the local Bernardsville News and a Somerset Quarterly article described the work.

-The Pluckemin Archeological Project
+Pluckemin Archeological Project

 Beginning in 1979, a not for profit research group was formed, combining the efforts of Bedminster Township, the Hills Development Corporation, and academics financially supported by local businesses, individuals, and small foundations.
 The project was incorporated in 1980 by three principals: John L. Seidel, then a graduate student at the University of Pennsylvania; Clifford Sekel, an historian and area resident who wrote a Masters thesis on the history of the site; and Anne O'Brien, a local historian and Bedminster Township Committeewoman.
 The Project was supported by contributions from the Hills Development Corporation and local foundations and donors.

 Seidel conducted the first systematic survey of the site in 1979 and prepared a detailed map of surface features.
 Excavations at the site began in earnest in 1981 and continued through 1989.
 The excavation techniques were unusual in uncovering wide areas, preceded by careful plotting and collection of surface finds.
 A number of advanced techniques were employed, including the use of overhead photomosaics and a variety of remote sensing techniques.
 The results were reported on annually, in a 1987 PhD dissertation written by Seidel, and in subsequent articles.

 In 1984 the New Jersey Historical Commission presented the Pluckemin Archaeological Project an award of recognition for helping to preserve New Jersey history and increasing public awareness of and appreciation for that history.
 The decade of excavation produced one of the largest and best recorded collections of Revolutionary War artifacts in the country.
 The picture that emerged from the work was that of an army that had found itself after the terrible experience of Valley Forge, building sophisticated barracks and workshops, and as the Pluckemin cantonment became the hub of a remarkably successful re-supply effort.
 Some portions of the site were subsequently built on by the Hills, although these were primarily areas that had been plowed and then archaeologically investigated.
 The bulk of the site is owned and preserved by Bedminster Township and patrolled to prevent vandalism and looting.